Bhagyaak47/Pizza-Sales-Analysis-Using-SQL/README.md

 # Pizza-Sales-Analysis-Using-SQL
 Welcome to my Pizza Sales Analysis Project using  SQL.
 Through SQL Queries , joins and sub-queries,  I’ve explored pizza sales data to uncover insights  into consumption patterns , most common pizza  Types , peak sales time , revenue details and  much more.
 Aiming to enhance decision making and marketing Strategies to boost sales performance.

+# Queries of the project :
+- Retrieve the total number of orders placed.
+- Calculate the total revenue generated from pizza sales.
+- Identify the highest-priced pizza.
+- Identify the most common pizza size ordered.
+- List the top 5 most ordered pizza types along with their quantities.
+- Join the necessary tables to find the total quantity of each pizza category ordered.
+- Determine the distribution of orders by hour of the day.
+- Join relevant tables to find the category-wise distribution of pizzas.
+- Group the orders by date and calculate the average number of pizzas ordered per day.
+- Determine the top 3 most ordered pizza types based on revenue.
+- Calculate the percentage contribution of each pizza type to total revenue.